-King Township is developing a strategy to ensure the vitality of the commercial core of Schomberg's Main Street.
-The project is being conducted by King Township in consultation with the Schomberg community.
+King Township has developed a strategy to ensure the vitality of the commercial core of Schomberg's Main Street.

 In 2018, King was successful in receiving $50,000 in partnership funding from the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) Rural Economic Development (RED) program.
 This program funds projects that stimulate economic growth in Ontario’s rural communities by helping to grow the local economy and remove barriers to economic development.